sadlil/website/src/content/home/about.md

 I love to deploy things in **Kubernetes** by containerizing them with **docker**.
 Monitoring them with **Prometheus and Grafana**.
 Load balanced with **HAProxy**.
-For kubernetes i wrote a Ingress Controller backed by HAProxy called **voyager** while working in AppsCode.
+For kubernetes i wrote a Ingress Controller backed by HAProxy called **voyager** while working for AppsCode.
-I Love to play with Kubernetes, Provision kube clusters in **AWS, Google cloud or DO**.
+I Love to play with Kubernetes, Provision kube clusters in **AWS, GCP or DO**.

 I believe in testing, I try my best to cover things under **unit tests, e2e tests and integration tests**.
 I like to use CI/CD pipeline with **Jenkins**.